Japan's Princess Mako marries commoner, loses royal status

 Associated Press

-TOKYO (AP) — Japanese Princess Mako quietly married a commoner without traditional wedding celebrations Tuesday and said their marriage — delayed three years and called unfit by some — “was a necessary choice to live while cherishing our hearts.”
+TOKYO (AP) — Japanese Princess Mako quietly married a commoner without traditional wedding celebrations Tuesday and said their marriage — delayed three years and opposed by some — “was a necessary choice to live while cherishing our hearts.”

-The marriage to Kei Komuro cost Mako her royal status and she has taken her husband’s surname — the first time she has had a family name.
+The marriage to Kei Komuro cost Mako her royal status.
+She received her husband’s surname — the first time she has had a family name.
 Most Japanese women must abandon their own family names upon marriage due to a law requiring only one surname per married couple.

-The couple’s marriage document was submitted by a palace official Tuesday morning and made official, the Imperial Household Agency said.
+The couple’s marriage document was submitted by a palace official on Tuesday morning and made official, the Imperial Household Agency said.
 There was no wedding banquet or other marriage rituals for the couple.
-Their marriage is not celebrated by many people, the agency has said.
+The agency has acknowledged that many people have not welcomed their marriage.

 “For me, Kei-san is a priceless person.
-For us, our marriage was a necessary choice to live while cherishing our hearts,” Mako told a televised news conference, using an honorific in speaking of her husband.
+For us, our marriage was a necessary choice to live while cherishing our hearts,” Mako said in a televised news conference, using an honorific in speaking of her husband.

 “I hope to have a warm family with Mako-san, and I will continue to do everything to support her,” he said.